apache/opendal/docs/rfcs/0221-create-dir.md

 # Unresolved questions

-At the time of writing this proposal, [io_error_more](https://github.com/rust-lang/rust/issues/86442) is not stabilized yet.
+When writing this proposal, [io_error_more](https://github.com/rust-lang/rust/issues/86442) is not stabilized yet.
 We can't use `NotADirectory` nor `IsADirectory` directly.

-Using `from_raw_os_error` is not acceptable, because we can't carry our error context.
+Using `from_raw_os_error` is unacceptable because we can't carry our error context.

 ```rust
 use std::io;